-Argument: Surface <name>
+Argument: Surface <name> Default: No default

 17.6.1.5 <base-contact>

 Description: Optional name of the base HCC of a reservoir.
 This is the OWC for oil reservoirs and the GWC or GOC for gas reservoirs.
 This surface must be a free surface (Section 13).
 Note that either this surface or the <base-surface> must be specified.